algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specifications.md

 ### 1.2 Document Purpose

 This document is here to provide all the functional specification of the project.
-We will cover topics such as who is able to use the software, how you can use the software (briefly), how it functionally works and the features we decide to skip for now but which can be implemented later.
+We will cover topics such as who is able to use the software, how you can use the software (briefly), how it functionally works and the features we decide to skip for now but which can be implemented later. <br>
 If you reach for technical aspects of the project, such as how the C++ works, the project conventions, how the algorithm is use specifically, please refer you to the [technical specification](../technical/technical_specification.md)

 ### 1.3 Personas